 ASP.NET Core MVC APIs can take full advantage of language and runtime innovations familiar to C# programmers, like the await keyword, extension methods, lambda expressions, anonymous and dynamic types, and Language Integrated Query (LINQ).

-The codes on these series of tutorials require installation of Visual Studio 2017 (VS 2017), Community Edition on your PC.
-VS 2017 requires Windows 8.1, 10 or higher version.
+The codes on these series of tutorials require installation of Visual Studio 2022 Community Edition on your PC.
+It requires Windows 10 or higher version.
 It can also be installed on macOS.

 For linux systems install Visual Studio Code.

 The download link of VS is here- Download Visual Studio

 Model View Controller (MVC) is a software architecture for developing applications.
 It has 3 pieces:

 There can be multiple Models, Controllers and Views in a MVC application.

 Taking an example of a social community website like Facebook, a Model will contains all your details like – your name, age, status, work info, your posts by date, your comments done on other profiles, your messages to other people, your liked pages and so on.